Functional Resume: Format, When to Use (Examples)

-When preparing a resume, your aim should be to prepare a resume that represents you well and increases your chances of getting the job.
-For example, a standard resume format focuses on professional experience or work history might not be suitable for a job candidate with little to no experience.
-For such a case, you will need to use the functional resume, which allows you to display your skill set and present you as a qualified candidate to the hiring manager.
+When preparing a resume, your aim should be to prepare one that represents you well and increases your chances of getting the job.
+For example, a standard format that focuses on professional experience or work history might not be suitable for a job candidate with little to no experience.
+For such a case, you will need to use the functional resume, which allows you to display your skill set and present you as a qualified candidate for the hiring manager.

 With this article, you will learn more about the functional resume, its structure, and how it works for job applicants who wish to stand out among other candidates in the job hiring process.

-A functional resume is a resume format that allows you to focus more on the skill set you have rather than your work history or career progression.
+A functional resume is a format that allows you to focus more on the skill set you have rather than on your work history or career progression.

-Instead of focusing on the professional experience, this format focuses on your professional skills.
+Instead of focusing on the professional experience, it focuses on your professional skills.
 If you want to change your career, have employment gaps, or have a highly developed group of skills, a functional resume is the best option if you wish to impress the job recruiter.

-A functional resume is different from a standard chronological resume that is used by most job applicants.
-With a functional resume format, job candidates group their experience under skill categories which is different from the chronological resume format where their experience is categorized under job titles.
-This is because a functional resume focuses on your skills by allowing you to include examples of those skills and highlight how you applied those skills in your work and life experiences.
+It is different from a standard chronological resume that is used by most job applicants.
+With a functional format, candidates group their experience under skill categories which is different from the chronological resume format where their experience is categorized under job titles.
+This is because it focuses on your skills by allowing you to include examples of those skills and highlight how you applied those skills in your work and life experiences.

 When and Who Can Use?

-The situations when and the people who can use the functional resume format are as shown below:
+The situations when and the people who can use this format are as shown below:

 When

-There are instances when you will need to use a functional resume to stand out among other job candidates.
-Use a functional resume if you are a first-time job applicant who lacks work experience.
-With a functional format resume, you will be able to emphasize the skills, traits, and attributes you possess rather than focusing on career accomplishments that you do not have.
-Instead, categorize your skills and mention five examples of your best achievements under each category.
+There are instances when you will need to use a functional format to stand out among other job candidates.
+Use it if you are a first-time job applicant who lacks work experience.
+You will be able to emphasize the skills, traits, and attributes you possess rather than focusing on career accomplishments that you do not have.
+Instead, categorize your skills and mention five examples of your best achievements in each category.

-• If you want to change careers by moving from one industry to another, you might lack the required work experience.
-Using the functional resume will help you focus on your transferable skills, qualifications, and achievements, allowing you to stand out among other job candidates.
+- If you want to change careers by moving from one industry to another, you might lack the required work experience.
+It will help you focus on your transferable skills, qualifications, and achievements, allowing you to stand out among other job candidates.

-• Finally, use this resume when you have employment gaps in your career.
-Instead of focusing on your work experience where your prospective employer will spot the gaps in your career, use the functional resume to focus on your skills, accomplishments, and achievements in relation to the job position you are applying for.
+- Finally, use this resume when you have employment gaps in your career.
+Instead of focusing on your work experience, where your prospective employer will spot the gaps in your career, use it to focus on your skills, accomplishments, and achievements in relation to the job position you are applying for.
 Even so, ensure that you can explain the gaps in your employment history.

 Who

-The most common job candidates that should use this functional resume are shown below.
-These job candidates must focus more on their skills to capture their prospective employers’ attention.
+The most common candidates that should use this format are shown below.
+These job candidates must focus more on their skills to capture their prospective employersโ attention.

-• Creative types: With this resume, you can build a skill-based portfolio that will allow you to express your creative skills and talent.
+- Creative types: You can build a skill-based portfolio that will allow you to express your creative skills and talent.

-• Military transitioner resumes: If you are moving from the military and looking for a job, your military work experience may be hard to showcase.
+- Military transitioner: If you are moving from the military and looking for a job, your military work experience may be hard to showcase.
 That is why describing your skills and qualifications, is better.

 Significant differences exist among the three resume formats: functional, chronological, and combination.
-The type for resume format you choose to use will depend on your education level, professional background and the job position you are applying for.
+The type you choose to use will depend on your education level, professional background, and the job position you are applying for.

-For the reverse-chronological resume format, it allows you to focus on your work experience by detailing it from your newest to oldest.
+The reverse-chronological resume format, allows you to focus on your work experience by detailing it from your newest to oldest.
 This way, your prospective employer can clearly understand your career progression.
 Also, it is advisable to use this format if you have few employment gaps or are a professional with excellent work history and experience.

 Functional Resume Format